Crispy Honey Bee Cookies

 • all-purpose flour

-Honey: Any type of honey will do well for this cookie recipe.
+Naturally, we need honey.
+Any type of honey (as in variety) will do well for this cookie recipe.
 I always prefer raw honey – yes, even for baking.

 Regular Wildflower Honey is a great alternative to regular sugar in most recipes.
 However, if you have access to a varietal honey such as clover or orange blossom – it will add more flavor to the cookies.